dimhoff/sensof/README.md

 ## Encrypted Payload
 The payload is encrypted using AES-128 in ECB mode.
 To make this secure against various attacks some mandatory field within the encrypted block have been defined.
-The payload is formated as follows:
+The payload is formatted as follows:

     +---------+----------+------------------+
     | Dev.
 ID | Frame ID | Application data |